angelxuanchang/nlp-class/hw0.md

 | .99 | .97 | 100 | A+ |
 {: .table}

-The score will be normalized to the marks on Coursys for the dev and test scores.
+The score will be normalized to the marks on Canvas for the dev and test scores.